colindean/talks/document_workflow/document_workflow.md

 ::: notes

-There are seven of us, normally colocated.
+There are seven of us, normally colocated in those days.

 :::